ritika-s/NYC-Taxi-Data-Project/README.md

 What are the Carbon Emissions by taxis over the year?

-Does the Taxi Density change by closing down of Fort Lee Lane Closure Scandal?

 Is there a patterns in Revenue made by Vendor throughout the year?